-Legally, can a student who is over 18 years old administer their own medication (if they are own guardian)?
+Legally, can a student that is older than 18 administer their own medication (if they are own guardian)?

 Yes, for over-the-counter medication only (not prescription medication).
 We are working to develop a process for this during the summer.
-If a student/parent/guardian would like to discuss this further (Ex: have the student administer their own pain reliever), they will need to contact the Program Supervisor in August 2019 to review further.
+If a student/parent/guardian would like to discuss this further (Ex: have the student administer their own pain reliever) they will need to contact the Program Supervisor in August 2019 to review further.